wmeints/elastic-percolator-demo/README.md

 ### Streaming news items

-When news items are published on to Kafka, they are picked up by the API.
+When news items are published to Kafka, they are picked up by the enricher.

+The enricher adds additional details to the news item.
+In this case, we've opted for a basic sentiment score using the Text Analytics service in Azure.

+After the item is enriched, it's sent to the API.
 The API sends the news item to the percolator index to find which query would match the news item.
 The ID of the matching query corresponds with the SignalR connection that the client created, so we can find it and send the news item to that connection.

 News items that are received by the API are stored in a news item index so we can search through them at a later date should we encounter a client